Georgie Prespakis: AFL Women's career

-At the AFL Women's awards following the conclusion of AFL Women's season seven, Prespakis was again named to the wing in the AFL Players Association 22 Under 22 team, as well as receiving her first AFL Women's All-Australian team selection.
-Prespakis was also a top-10 finisher in the AFL Women's season seven best and fairest, but she would have been ineligible to win the award after being suspended by the AFL Tribunal during the home-and-away season.
+At the AFL Women's awards following the conclusion of 2022 AFL Women's season 7, Prespakis was again named to the wing in the AFL Players Association 22 Under 22 team, as well as receiving her first AFL Women's All-Australian team selection.
+Prespakis was also a top-10 finisher in the 2022 AFL Women's season 7 best and fairest, but she would have been ineligible to win the award after being suspended by the AFL Tribunal during the home-and-away season.

-At the Geelong Cats Best and Fairest Awards for Season 7, Georgie finished runner up behind 3x winner Amy McDonald, only 4 points behind in her second season.
-She was voted the Cats Fans MVP and won a new award named the Grit award, where "Cats players voted each week on who they believed showed the most ‘grit’ during games, throughout acts such as tackles, smothers, intercepts, gut running and pressure acts."
+At the Geelong best and fairest awards for 2022 season 7, Prespakis finished runner-up behind three-time winner Amy McDonald, only four points behind in her second season.
+She was voted the Cats Fans MVP and won a new award named the Grit award, where "Cats players voted each week on who they believed showed the most 'grit' during games, throughout acts such as tackles, smothers, intercepts, gut running and pressure acts."

+In the first game of the 2023 season, Prespakis kicked a goal that was wrongly adjudged by the goal umpire as a behind.